ForgeFlow/ao-odoo/ao_mrp_flattened_bom_cost_xlsx/README.rst

 To use this module, you need to:

 #.
-Go to 'Manufacturing / Products / Bill of Materials'
+Go to 'Manufacturing / Master Data / Bill of Materials'
 #.
-Select a BOM or more
+Select one or more BoM's.
 #.
-Go to 'Action / Export Flattened BOM Cost Excel'.
+Go to 'Print / Export Flattened BOM Cost Excel'.

 Credits
 =======